Baggage Shipping to South Africa

 Important South Africa Customs Information

 As standard, there is a 3-day customs clearance delay for personal effects.
-Send My Bag will require a copy of the customer's Passport, flight ticket into South Africa and the entry and exit stamps in the passport for duty free entry.
-If the consignee is a South African National, they will also be prompted to provide their ZA ID number.
+Send My Bag will require a copy of the customer's passport, flight ticket into South Africa along with their entry stamp.
+An exit stamp and ZA ID number will also be required for returning South African residents for duty free entry.

 Clothes sent to charities will be treated as commercial with duty and taxes applicable.